Book today and get 5% discount off the tour price. Find out more

 This afternoon on our budget African safari you can embark on a sunset boat cruise along the Okavango River (own account), or relax at the lodge in the rural Caprivi area.

-Today we travel further east, making our way along the Caprivi Strip to our next riverside lodge.
+Today we travel further east, making our way along the Caprivi Strip and cross into Botswana, travelling to the edge of the Delta.
+Here we board a boat to transfer to Pepere Island, our base for the next couple of days.

 We cross into neighbouring Botswana today, travelling through Chobe National Park to our lodge.
 Our next overnight stay is on the banks of the Chobe River, the only permanent water source in Chobe Park during winter.